BrunoComitre/docker-resource-inventory/README.md

 ## Notes

-Space to add computing notes:
+Space to add Docker notes:

 ```
 - Many terminal and dockerfile commands are specified in the COMMANDS.md file.